Back to blog

 Financial Warning Signs

-Budget shortfall discussions.
-If the board is talking about not having enough money to cover expenses, that's a preview of either a dues increase or a special assessment.
+If the board is talking about not having enough money to cover expenses, that's a preview of a dues increase or a special assessment.
+Maybe both.
 Look for phrases like "budget deficit," "shortfall," "need to increase assessments," or "transfer from reserves."

 Reserve fund concerns.
-References to the reserve fund being "underfunded" or "below target" are red flags.
-If the board is discussing how to fund a roof replacement and the reserve study says they're at 25% funded, math suggests a special assessment is coming.
+References to the reserve fund being "underfunded" or "below target" should get your attention.
+If the board is discussing how to fund a roof replacement and the reserve study says they're at 25% funded, you can do the math.
+A special assessment is coming.

-Collection issues.
-If the board is discussing delinquent accounts, placing liens, or turning accounts over to attorneys for collection, the community has a collections problem.
-High delinquency affects everyone — it means less money for maintenance and potential special assessments to cover the gap.
+Collection issues are another red flag.
+If the board is discussing delinquent accounts, placing liens, or turning accounts over to attorneys, the community has a collections problem.
+High delinquency means less money for maintenance.
+It also means potential special assessments to cover the gap.
+That affects everyone, including you.

 Pending or threatened litigation.
-Board minutes will reference lawsuits — sometimes by name, sometimes vaguely.
+Board minutes will reference lawsuits, sometimes by name, sometimes vaguely.
 Look for mentions of "legal counsel," "attorney fees," "pending claim," or specific disputes.
-A construction defect lawsuit can take years and cost the association hundreds of thousands of dollars.
+A construction defect lawsuit can drag on for years and cost the association hundreds of thousands of dollars.

 Maintenance and Infrastructure

 Deferred maintenance.
 If the board keeps discussing the same repair project meeting after meeting without taking action, that's deferred maintenance.
-A leaking roof that's been "on the agenda" for six months is a problem that's getting worse, not better.
+A leaking roof that's been "on the agenda" for six months is getting worse, not better.
+Nobody's going to tell you that in the seller's disclosure.

 Emergency repairs.
 Minutes that reference emergency plumbing repairs, elevator failures, or structural issues tell you about the physical condition of the property.
-Multiple emergency repairs in a year suggest aging infrastructure.
+Multiple emergency repairs in a single year?
+Aging infrastructure.

 Vendor disputes.
-If the board is frequently discussing problems with contractors, landscapers, or other vendors, it may indicate management issues or budget constraints that lead to hiring cheaper (and less reliable) service providers.
+If the board is frequently discussing problems with contractors or landscapers, that can point to management issues or budget constraints.
+Associations that can't pay market rate end up hiring cheaper vendors.
+You get what you pay for.

 Community Culture

 Homeowner complaints.
-The homeowner comment sections of minutes reveal community dynamics.
-Frequent complaints about noise, parking, or rule violations tell you about the day-to-day living experience.
-A single complaint is nothing; a pattern over several months is meaningful.
+The homeowner comment sections reveal community dynamics.
+Frequent complaints about noise, parking, or rule violations tell you what daily life actually looks like.
+One complaint is nothing.
+The same complaint showing up four months in a row is a pattern.

 Board conflict.
-Contentious votes, dissenting opinions, and heated discussions between board members appear in the minutes (or conspicuously don't).
-A board that can't agree on basic decisions is a board that struggles to manage the community effectively.
+Contentious votes, dissenting opinions, heated discussions between board members, it all shows up in the minutes (or conspicuously doesn't).
+A board that can't agree on basic decisions is a board that struggles to manage anything effectively.

 Rule enforcement debates.
-If the board is arguing about whether to enforce certain rules — or debating changing controversial policies — that tells you about the community's direction.
-A debate about eliminating short-term rental restrictions, for example, is something an owner-occupant buyer should know about.
+If the board is arguing about whether to enforce certain rules or debating changes to controversial policies, that tells you where the community is headed.
+A debate about eliminating short-term rental restrictions, for example, is something an owner-occupant buyer absolutely needs to know about before closing.

 How to Read Between the Lines

-Minutes are written by the secretary (or a management company employee), and they're not always candid.
-Here are some interpretation tips:
+Minutes are written by the secretary or a management company employee, and they're not always candid.
+Some interpretation tips:

-"The board discussed..." without a decision usually means they couldn't agree.
+When you see "the board discussed..." without a decision, that usually means they couldn't agree.
 If the same topic is "discussed" in three consecutive meetings with no motion or vote, there's a stalemate.
+Don't expect it to resolve itself before closing.

-"Legal counsel advised..." followed by a summary in vague terms means the issue is sensitive.
-The minutes won't usually detail specific legal advice due to attorney-client privilege, but the fact that they needed legal counsel tells you something.
+"Legal counsel advised..." followed by vague language means the issue is sensitive.
+The minutes won't detail specific legal advice because of attorney-client privilege, but the fact that they needed legal counsel tells you something on its own.
+And when an expensive repair is "tabled for further discussion," the board either can't afford it or can't agree on how to fund it.
+Either way, that's your problem if you buy in.

 The Practical Approach